umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 # Users on Umbraco Cloud

-On Umbraco Cloud users work almost identical as they do on a normal installation of Umbraco however you have a few more settings available on Umbraco Cloud.
+On Umbraco Cloud, users work almost identical as they do on a normal installation of Umbraco.
+However, you have a few more settings available on Umbraco Cloud.

 In this article, we will show what these settings is and how you can use them.